 With your hands, toss the butter and lard until it is coated in flour.
 Rub the fats into the flour by pinching the cubes of fat and flour together.

 Continue rubbing in the fats until most of the mixture looks like breadcrumbs with some larger lumps of fat still remaining.
+These larger clumps are what will make the pastry flaky as it bakes.

 Pour in the lemon juice.
 Don’t add more than 1 teaspoon for 4 cups of flour, or the pastry will taste sour.